 Lastly, at-fault drivers may also face civil liability when an injured party files a claim for damages.
 The damages could pertain to losses to their property or compensation for medical treatment and lost wages.
 If you were injured in a hit and run crash, contact an Arlington Heights lawyer at the Law Offices of R.F.
 Wittmeyer for legal assistance.

 After a hit and run, you can make a claim to your insurance company to recover your accident-related losses.
 Insurance coverage for a hit and run collision may include:

 - Uninsured motorist bodily injury coverage

-- Uninsured motorist property damage coverage (depending on states)
+- Uninsured motorist property damage coverage (depending on the state)

-Call Our Hit and Run Accident Attorneys Today
+Call Our Arlington Heights Hit and Run Accident Attorneys Today

-However, remember to contact a hit and run accident injury lawyer during this process for medical expenses.
-A personal injury attorney understands how to handle your specific set of facts.
+Contacting a hit and run accident injury lawyer early this process gives them the best opportunity to record and track your medical expenses.
+A personal injury attorney understands how to handle your case.
 You may have trouble locating the driver, understanding your bills, or dealing with the long term consequences of the accident.
-For example, you may continue to need medical care and treatment for an indefinite period of time.
-No matter the exact scenario following a hit-and-run accident, you best protect yourself with an experienced Arlington Heights car accident lawyer.
+For example, you may need ongoing medical care and treatment for an indefinite period of time.
+No matter the exact scenario, you can best protect yourself with an experienced Arlington Heights hit and run accident lawyer.
 The lawyers at the Law Offices of R.F.
 Wittmeyer, Ltd. can schedule a free initial consultation with you to discuss your injuries.